venusjs/venusjs.github.com/_source/contents/tutorials/_phantomjs/content.markdown

 PhantomJS is a headless browser that Venus leverages to seamlessly run unit tests

-You can find PhantomJS in the project repository under lib/uac/phantom.js

 Run the following command to run your tests with PhantomJS:

 ```js